Reference point dependence

 Biological Parallel

-An elk that loses 10% of its territory experiences this as devastating loss; a challenger gaining the same 10% feels moderate success.
+An elk that loses 10% of its territory through resource-defense-theory competition experiences this as devastating loss; a challenger gaining the same 10% feels moderate success.
 Same land, opposite evaluations—reference points differ.
-Animals evaluate outcomes relative to status quo, not absolute terms.
-This dependence reflects that survival is relative to current state: the territory you have defines your baseline, and changes matter more than absolutes.
-Your salary satisfaction depends entirely on your reference point, not the number.
+Gray wolves use scent-marking to define territory boundaries that become path-dependent baselines: once established, any encroachment triggers disproportionate defense.
+White-tailed deer and grizzly bears similarly evaluate outcomes relative to status quo through niche-construction—the territory you have defines your baseline, and changes matter more than absolutes.
+Survival is relative to current state.
+Your salary satisfaction depends entirely on your reference point, not the number itself.